Placenote/docs/docs/unity/tutorials/spatial-capture.md

 <a href="https://placenote.com/capture"><img src="../../../img/unity/spatial-capture/spatial-capture-logo.png"></a>

 You will need to open the link above on your mobile device.
 Or visit [placenote.com/capture](https://placenote.com/capture).

 ## Capturing a scan
 To start, open the Placenote Capture app to create a map.
 The app will capture a visual representation of the environment (planes and features) of your map and save it into meta-data in the cloud.

-* Once you launch the app, sign-in to the app using your developer account, if you don't have a developer account, get one at http://developer.placenote.com
+* Once you launch the app, sign-in to the app using your developer account, if you don't have a developer account, get one <a href="http://developer.placenote.com" target="_blank">here</a>.

 * After you are signed in, click on 'New Map' to start mapping your environment. <br /> <br /> <iframe width="560" height="315" src="https://www.youtube.com/embed/vSggFxJlX7k" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>